Mcrich23/Wordcloud/README.md

 # Wordcloud
- Just a wordcloud based on url parameters
+ Just a wordcloud based on url query parameters

+## Url Parameters

+Fill in the text with the `text` query parameter